DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - the hash function should be collision-resistant, meaning it is extremely hard to find two messages that produce the same hash value output.
 It is very difficult to find two messages with the same hash value.
         - 📝hashes are used for storing passwords, with email, and for file download integrity verification
     - Hashing and integrity: if the hash generated by sender, and separately by the receiver match, then we have integrity
-    - Cryptographic salt values are added to the passwords in password files before hashing to defeat rainbow table and dictionary attacks.
+    - **Cryptographic Salt** values are added to the passwords in password files before hashing to defeat rainbow table and dictionary attacks.
 Rainbow-table attacks are offline password attacks.
 The salt is a random value added to a password before it is hashed by the operating system.
 The salt is then stored in a password file with the hashed password.
 This increases the complexity of cryptanalytic attacks by negating the usefulness of attacks that use precomputed hash values, such as rainbow tables.
 Salting adds random text to the password before hashing in an attempt to defeat automated password cracking attacks that use precomputed values.

 [3.7](#3.7) Understand methods of cryptanalytic attacks (OSG-9 Chpts 7,14,21)
 - 3.7.1 Brute force